Purpose

 ||||

-Budget is not detailed and does not show adequate funding to complete the project. | Budget lacks detail but shows adequate funding needed to complete the project. | Budget is detailed and shows adequate funding needed to complete the project. | Budget is very detailed and shows strong financial resources to complete the project. | |
+Financial Resources | 0-1 points: Budget is not detailed and does not show the necessary financial resources to complete the project. | 2-4 points: Budget lacks detail but shows adequate financial resources to complete the project. | 5-7 points: The budget is detailed and shows the necessary financial resources to complete the project. | 8-10 points: Budget is highly detailed and shows strong financial resources to complete the project. |

 Applications are accepted through our grants portal, which uses the Foundant platform.

 New to Foundant?
-For frequently asked questions, registration instructions, and other helpful information, we highly recommend visiting the Grants Portal FAQ, before you begin working in the system.
+For frequently asked questions, registration instructions, and other helpful information, we highly recommend visiting the Grants Portal FAQ before you begin working in the system.

-The applicant must have an active account in our Grants Portal.
+Applicants must have an active account in our grants portal (Foundant).

 The Grants Team will review submitted applications for completeness and compliance with guideline and application requirements.
 SCAC program staff and management will evaluate the applications based on the published review criteria.
 An applicant’s panel comments are available to them upon request.
 Staff will then develop funding recommendations, based on these evaluations and the availability of funds.
 Final funding decisions are approved by the executive director.
 Award notification is expected within four (4) to five (5) weeks of submission.

-If your application is funded, you (and your fiscal agent/receiver, if applicable) will enter into a contractual agreement with the South Carolina Arts Commission, and you must comply with all requirements stated in that contract.
 You will receive notification and instructions when your contract is available in the Grants Portal.
 You must submit your completed contract packet, including signatures and other documentation as instructed, by the date indicated in the system.
 You must also complete all other assigned follow ups by the due date.

 Please note: Any significant revisions to grant-funded activities must be approved in writing, in advance, by the SCAC.
 Significant revisions to grant-funded activities must be emailed to grants@arts.sc.gov to be processed for approval or denial.